bruinsdev/cliphpy/README.md

 Developing
 ----------
-Just run Grunt.
+Start PostgreSQL, Redis and Mong server at localhost and then just run Grunt.
 There you run autoloader regeneration, PHPUnit testing a watch changed files.

 ```
 grunt